FAQ - Employment Equity/Equal Opportunity

 Resolution on Amorous Relationships (AS-471-96/SWC)

 Faculty should seek friendships and romantic relationships from peers and not from students.
 Personal relationships between faculty and students should be platonic, mutually respectful, and non-exploitative.
 One-on-one socializing (especially away from campus) between faculty members and students should be avoided.
-Faculty should not rely upon the absence of complaints as evidence that their behavior is welcome since students frequently find it intimidating or overwhelming to speak up about behaviors that makes them uncomfortable.
+Faculty should not rely upon the absence of complaints as evidence that their behavior is welcome, since students frequently find it intimidating or overwhelming to speak up about behaviors that make them uncomfortable.
 It is the responsibility of the faculty member, as the person with the most power in this situation, to maintain appropriate boundaries.

 Who is required to report child abuse?